Your company’s average hold times may be pretty short.

 Here’s what I heard: “Thank you for your patience.
 We apologize for the delay.
 Your call will be answered momentarily.”
 A slow, schmaltzy piano tune played for half a minute.
 Then, the same message and the same 30 seconds of music repeated.
 ELEVEN TIMES!

 And the company threw away a six-minute connection with a customer.
-Not only did they miss the chance to build stronger ties with me, they forced me into an annoying, negative environment.
+Not only did they miss the chance to build stronger ties with me (and everyone else on hold), they forced me into an annoying, negative environment.

 No matter how short you think your hold times are (and they’re probably longer than you’d like to think), why risk wasting that kind of opportunity?
 Even if your hold times actually are short, your frequent callers are sure to be alienated by On Hold Marketing that isn’t designed with their experience in mind.